Social media use in the financial services sector

 Social media in the financial services sector refers to the use of social media by the financial services sector to promote and distribute financial services.
 Social media is used in various aspects of the financial industry including customer service, marketing, and product development.
 It has enabled financial institutions to extend their reach through direct and real-time communication with customers, fostering more personal connections.
 It also allows individuals to talk to other individuals creating lending and trading via social groups as well as developing new financial services by fintech startup companies.

 In terms of marketing, social media is utilized by both traditional financial companies as well as disruptive fintech companies such as peer-to-peer lending (P2P) companies.
 The financial industry has used information technology since its inception in the 1960s and social media fits in with this ongoing development.
-Larger, traditional financial firms have integrating social media into their marketing strategies.
+Larger, traditional financial firms have integrated social media into their marketing strategies.

 Companies in the financial sector are subject to strict regulations that include how they use social media.
 In the United States, the Financial Industry Regulatory Authority (FINRA) is a key regulator that sets rules how financial firms can interact with consumers.
-This includes making sure social media posts follow financial advertising rules, such as being fair and balances not providing misleading information and that financial advice is not provided by unqualified personal, such as influencers.
+This includes ensuring that social media posts follow financial advertising rules, such as being fair and balanced and not providing misleading information, and that financial advice is not provided by unqualified personnel, such as influencers.

 History

-In 2003, at the beginning of social media development, MySpace was founded as a “social networking service.”
+In 2003, at the beginning of social media development, MySpace was founded as a "social networking service."
 It allowed people to create a profile, connect with other people, and post videos, pictures, and songs.
 As MySpace grew in popularity, it attracted interest from companies wishing to promote their brands on the social platform.
 They were joined by Facebook and in 2010 by Instagram.
 Financial service firms were initially slow to adapt to promotion via social media but soon joined other big firms after they saw the success other industries had in engaging with younger people.

 Uses

 Branding

 While companies are able to connect with more people remotely through providing online financial services, their branding strategy has shifted from customized to standardized.
 Prior to the outbreak of technology, most banks used customized branding where they targeted only customers in their regions.
-However, businesses can now use technology to operate past their geographic location and maintain a consistent image across multiple countries with standardized branding.
+Businesses can now use technology to operate beyond their geographic location and maintain a consistent image across multiple countries with standardized branding.
 By being able to extend a consistent brand reputation across a wider geographic location, financial services companies can take advantage of economies of scale in advertising cost, lower administrative complexity, lower entry into new markets, and improved cross-border learning within the company.